-Action Step Implementation of professional learning targeted towards learning strategies, curriculum

-standards, and tools (commons assessments) focused on algebraic thinking.
+Action Step Through the Administrative Team, teachers and staff will be supported with guidance related to schoolwide behavior interventions.

-Funding Sources Consolidated Funding
+Funding Sources N/A

-Subgroups Economically Disadvantaged

-Foster

-Homeless

-English Learners

-Race / Ethnicity / Minority

-Student with Disabilities
+Subgroups Economically Disadvantaged Foster Homeless English Learners Migrant Race / Ethnicity / Minority Student with Disabilities Immigrant

-Systems Coherent Instruction

-Professional Capacity

-Supportive Learning Environment
+Systems Supportive Learning Environment

-Method for Monitoring Implementation of professional learning sessions, Increase
+Method for Monitoring Implementation eWalks

-Implementation

-Method for Monitoring Walkthrough observations with feedback, instructional rounds
+Method for Monitoring Effectiveness Student survey results, Spotlight referral data

-Effectiveness

-Position/Role Responsible Administration
+Position/Role Responsible Principal

-Timeline for Implementation Quarterly
+Timeline for Implementation Monthly

-What partnerships, if any, with iReady, Teaching and Learning
+What partnerships, if any, with

 IHEs, business, Non-Profits,

-Community based organizations,
+Community based

-or any private entity with a
+organizations, or any private

+entity with a demonstrated

-demonstrated record of success is
+record of success is the LEA

-the LEA implementing in carrying
+implementing in carrying out

-out this action step(s)?
+this action step(s)?